Aks97J/Aks97J/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Hi, I’m Akash Talmale
+-👋 Hi, I’m Akash Talmale.
-🔭 I’m currently working as Software Engineer in Bank of America.
+-🔭 I’m currently working as Software Engineer in Bank of America.
-👀 I’m Working in DevOps.
+-👀 I’m Working in DevOps.
-🌱 I’m currently learning DevOps Tools
+-🌱 I’m currently learning DevOps Tools.
-💞️ I’m looking to collaborate on DevOps Project
+-💞️ I’m looking to collaborate on DevOps Project.
-📫 How to reach me on my email id akash.talmale66@gmail.com
+-📫 How to reach me on my email id akash.talmale66@gmail.com